muratk3n/thirdwave/en/README.md

 border with your neighbour and then blame your neighbour for the border.

-'Tomorrow’s Telegraph front page [news] Johnson: EU a threat to integrity of the UK'"
+...
+Telegraph: 'Johnson: EU a threat to integrity of the UK'"

 ---